 Next Gen NASCAR Cup Series Chevrolet Camaro

-These cars will be new-for-2022, with sequential 5-speed shifters and symmetrical bodywork.
-A lot of Ovals will now easily be flat-out, and whilst it’ll be easier to get up to speed in than the current-gen Cup cars that little bit extra means all the more difference.
+These cars caused a real upset to the stock car formula when they arrived in 2022, with sequential 5-speed shifters and symmetrical bodywork to replace the 4-to-the-floor asymmetrical tradition.
+You can push this car even more than its predecessors without it fighting back, and whilst it’s be easier to get up to speed in than the previous generation of Cup cars, that little bit extra means all the more difference.

-The Xfinity cars are slightly less powerful than their Cup counterparts, but I’d argue that the designs vary a lot more car-to-car.
+The O’Reilly Auto Parts cars are slightly less powerful than their Cup counterparts, but I’d argue that the designs vary a lot more car-to-car.
 The Camaro is the stockiest of the three, looking a lot more squared-off than the other cars.

 ARCA Brakes: two words that are enough to petrify any oval racer.
 They’re a lot of fun to race and can take a bit of a beating, but they crash.
 A lot.
 You can drive them on all kinds of Ovals, and even on the odd Road course as well.
 It’s time to enjoy some awesome stock car racing from the turn of the millennium!